basiliscos/dot-files/articles/rotor-v0.20.md

 **Does supervising tolerates developer errors?** It depends on chosen platform.
-For the Erlang case, with its [let it crash](https://wiki.c2.com/?LetItCrash) principle, developer errors lead to an actor crash, and supervisor can make further description.
+For the Erlang case, with its [let it crash](https://wiki.c2.com/?LetItCrash) principle, developer errors lead to an actor crash, and supervisor can make further decision.
 For the C++ errors like use-after-free or null pointer dereference or memory leaks cannot be "catch", so they are not recoverable and program crash or memory abuse should be supervised externally by operating system or launchers like `systemd`.